Methane: Biological routes

 Most of Earth's methane is biogenic and is produced by methanogenesis, a form of anaerobic respiration only known to be conducted by some members of the domain Archaea.
-Methanogens occupy landfills and other soils, ruminants (for example, cattle), the guts of termites, and the anoxic sediments below the seafloor and the bottom of lakes.
-Rice fields also generate large amounts of methane during plant growth.
+Methanogens occur in landfills and soils, ruminants (for example, cattle), the guts of termites, and the anoxic sediments below the seafloor and the bottom of lakes.

 This multistep process is used by these microorganisms for energy.
 The net reaction of methanogenesis is:

-CO2 + 4 H2 -> CH4 + 2 H2O

 The final step in the process is catalyzed by the enzyme methyl coenzyme M reductase (MCR).

+Wetlands

+Wetlands are the largest natural sources of methane to the atmosphere, accounting for approximately 20–30% of atmospheric methane.
+Climate change is increasing the amount of methane released from wetlands due to increased temperatures and altered rainfall patterns.
+This phenomenon is called wetland methane feedback.

+Rice cultivation generates as much as 12% of total global methane emissions due to the long-term flooding of rice fields.

 Ruminants

-Ruminants, such as cattle, belch methane, accounting for about 22% of the U.S. annual methane emissions to the atmosphere.
+Ruminants such as cattle belch out methane, accounting for about 22% of the U.S. annual methane emissions to the atmosphere.
 One study reported that the livestock sector in general (primarily cattle, chickens, and pigs) produces 37% of all human-induced methane.
 A 2013 study estimated that livestock accounted for 44% of human-induced methane and about 15% of human-induced greenhouse gas emissions.
 Many efforts are underway to reduce livestock methane production, such as medical treatments and dietary adjustments, and to trap the gas to use its combustion energy.